Asure Software (NASDAQ:ASUR) Updates Q2 2021 Earnings Guidance

 Asure Software (NASDAQ:ASUR) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $-0.030–0.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.010.
 The company issued revenue guidance of $16.50 million-17 million, compared to the consensus revenue estimate of $15.72 million.

-Asure Software (NASDAQ:ASUR) last posted its quarterly earnings data on Sunday, May 9th.
-The technology company reported $0.12 EPS for the quarter, topping the consensus estimate of $0.07 by $0.05.
-Asure Software had a negative net margin of 24.33% and a negative return on equity of 0.27%.
-On average, research analysts expect that Asure Software will post -0.08 earnings per share for the current year.
+Asure Software (NASDAQ:ASUR) last announced its earnings results on Sunday, May 9th.
+The technology company reported $0.12 earnings per share for the quarter, beating the consensus estimate of $0.07 by $0.05.
+Asure Software had a negative return on equity of 0.27% and a negative net margin of 24.33%.
+On average, equities analysts forecast that Asure Software will post -0.08 earnings per share for the current year.

-In other news, Director William Carl Drew bought 20,000 shares of Asure Software stock in a transaction on Friday, June 4th.
-The stock was acquired at an average cost of $8.15 per share, for a total transaction of $163,000.00.
-Following the completion of the acquisition, the director now owns 37,165 shares of the company’s stock, valued at approximately $302,894.75.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Insiders own 6.60% of the company’s stock.
+In other news, Director William Carl Drew purchased 20,000 shares of the business’s stock in a transaction on Friday, June 4th.
+The stock was purchased at an average price of $8.15 per share, with a total value of $163,000.00.
+Following the acquisition, the director now directly owns 37,165 shares in the company, valued at approximately $302,894.75.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
+Corporate insiders own 6.60% of the company’s stock.

 Asure Software, Inc provides cloud-based human capital management solutions the United States.
 It helps various small and mid-sized businesses to develop human capital to get to the next level, stay compliant, and allocate resources toward growth.
 The company's solutions include Asure Payroll & Tax, an integrated cloud-based solution automates regulations associated with payroll and taxes, including wages, benefits, overtime, garnishments, tips, direct deposits, and fair labor standard act, as well as federal, state, and local payroll taxes; Asure HR, a cloud-based functionality that handles HR complexities, such as employee self-service that enable employees to access information, pay history, and company documents; and Asure Time & Attendance that provides cost savings and ROI gains come in the form of strategic use of labor dollars and the elimination of time theft.